 II.
 Regarding Further Provider Actions When There Is A Repeated Failure of Electronic Communications

-A P/P service provider [should] [must] notify the requestor upon becoming aware that delivery of the original form of electronic communication has failed.
-Notification may be by means of a technical mechanism or other means that relays notice of the delivery failure to the requestor and/or provides the requestor with alternate ways to escalate the issue.
+All third party electronic requests alleging abuse by a P/P customer will be promptly forwarded to the customer.
+A requestor will be promptly notified of a persistent failure of delivery that a provider becomes aware of.

-As part of an escalation process, and provided there has been a certain minimum number of [repeated] delivery failures of an electronic communication within a certain specified time frame [TBD], the provider [should] [must] upon request forward a further form of notice to its customer.
-A provider should have the ability to select the most appropriate means of forwarding (including to account for issues of cost) [and to charge a reasonable fee] [and any such reasonable fee is to be borne by the customer and not the requestor].
+As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider [should] [must] upon request forward a further form of notice to its customer.
+A provider should have the discretion to select the most appropriate means of forwarding such a request [and to charge a reasonable fee on a cost-recovery basis].
+[Any such reasonable fee is to be borne by the customer and not the requestor].
+A provider may not use a non-electronic means of communication more than [once a year for the same requestor in relation to the same domain name].

+A persistent delivery failure to a customer as described herein will trigger the provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the recommendation of this WG under Category B, Question 2.

+These recommendations shall not preclude a provider from taking any additional action in the event of a persistent delivery failure of electronic communications to a customer, in accordance with its published terms of service.